modcomlearning/web/README.md

         return render_template('signin.html')
 ```

-Now we have stored the username in a session once a successful Login happens, This is the session Key for the Logged in user, it holds the unique username.
+Now we have stored the username in a session once a successful Login happens, This is the session Key for the Logged in user, it holds the unique username. <br/><br/>
 Once a session created it Exists throughout all Pages, We need a Route to help us clear/Kill this session.
-This is usually the logout where a user clears a session.
+This is usually the logout where a user clears a session.<br/>
 Write this route to Logout
 ```
 @app.route('/logout')